Teamon9161/vscode-feather/README.md

 - Each column header shows a filter icon with menu options for sorting or entering filter expressions that append to the code so operations apply to the entire table
 - Expression input uses a lightweight textarea with Python highlighting that follows VS Code theming and supports Tab indentation, Enter auto-indent, and Ctrl-/ commenting

-- Table columns are color-striped for better visual separation
+- Each column uses a distinct font color for better visual separation

 ## Requirements
 - Python with the `polars` package installed